Mo-hit99/StackVault/cli/README.md

-# StackVault CLI
+# Gexra CLI

 A modern version control system with CLI and web interface.
-Inspired by Git, built for the cloud.
+Built for the cloud.

 ## Main Features